tiborsimon/MATLAB-Library-System/README.md

-│   librarydata.txt       | edit your library name and version here │   LICENSE               | add your license here optionally │   README.md             | you can edit this readme file optionally │   uninstall.m           | remove your library to the MATLAB path │                         |
+│   librarydata.txt       | edit your library name and version here │   LICENSE               | add your license here optionally │   README.md             | you can edit this readme file optionally │   uninstall.m           | remove your library from the MATLAB path │                         |
 └───library               | all your code goes here
         dummy_lib_test.m  | dummy deletable function for installation testing